Mutual savings bank: Mutual banking in Australia

 Beginning in the 1980s, several building societies in Australia converted to banks, but were required to demutualize when doing so.
 These included Advance Bank (formerly NSW Building Society), St. George, Suncorp, Metway Bank, Challenge Bank, Bank of Melbourne and Bendigo Bank.
 A change in regulation meant that building societies and credit unions were no longer required to demutualize upon converting to banks, and several, including Heritage Bank, have converted since 2011 while retaining their status and structure as mutual organizations.

 Use and design

 Mutual savings banks were designed to stimulate savings by individuals; the exclusive function of these banks is to protect deposits, make limited, secure investments, and to provide depositors with interest.
 Unlike commercial banks, savings banks have no stockholders; the entirety of profits beyond the upkeep of the bank belongs to the depositors of the mutual savings bank.
 Mutual savings banks prioritize security, and as a result, have historically been characteristically conservative in their investments.
 This conservatism is what allowed mutual savings banks to remain stable throughout the turbulent period of the Great Depression, despite the failing of commercial banks and savings and loan associations.
+Marquette Savings Bank is a great example of this, having been praised by The Economist for its performance during the 2008 financial crisis.